 Scoring Differences

 The SAT scores on a 400–1600 scale (two sections, each 200–800).
-The ACT scores on a 1–36 composite (average of four section scores, each 1–36).
+The ACT scores on a 1–36 composite (average of the English, Math, and Reading section scores, each 1–36).
 Neither scale is inherently "better" — colleges evaluate your score in the context of each test's percentiles.

 | SAT Score | ACT Composite | Approximate Percentile |